 How the Digital Cash Envelope System Works For Us

 Most everybody has heard about the Dave Ramsey cash envelope system.
-Well, I’m going to tell you why the physical cash envelope system did not work for our family and what we did differently that changed everything for us.
+Well, I’m going to tell you why the digital cash envelope system changed everything for us.

 I first want to say that I’m a HUGE fan of Dave Ramsey and all his teachings.
 I listen to him almost daily and think he is doing amazing things.
 We’re all lucky to have him doing what he’s doing.
 I especially love the concept of living off of cash that he has brought to so many households.
 His cash envelope system has helped an incredible number of people climb out of debt, but we had to put a unique spin on it to make it work for our family.